-2 of Earth's movements make our days and nights as well as our seasons.
+Two of Earth's movements make our days and nights as well as our seasons.
 These movements are rotation and revolution.
 The earth spins, turns & rotates on its axis, an imaginary line running through its poles.
-As a result, half of our planet experiences daylight while half is always in darkness.
+As a result, half of our planet experiences daylight while half is in darkness.
 We have day when we face the sun, our parent star.
-We have night when we spin away from the sun into our shadow.
+We have night when we spin away from the sun into our own shadow.
 The earth always casts a shadow.
 What we call night is simply this shadow, and we spin in and out of it.
 The sun does not rise, nor does it set.
 Sunrises and sunsets are illusions caused by Earth's rotation.
 It is we who are moving.
 The sun stays put.
 Twilight occurs in the evening and morning because the sun's rays are reflected to the ground by the top of our atmosphere.
 We see sunlight when the sun itself is not visible.

-Historically, great importance has been attributed to solstices and equinoxes.
+Great importance has been attributed to solstices and equinoxes.
 Stonehenge, 90 miles west of London, is an ancient observatory associated with solstices and equinoxes.

-2 Fall (autumn) equinox - The sun's arc is overhead at the equator on its way south.
+3 Autumn equinox - The sun's arc is overhead at the equator on its way south.
 Days and nights are equal everywhere around September 21.

-Earth sits in the habitable zone, where it is not too hot and not too cold.
+Planet Earth sits in the habitable zone, where it is not too hot and not too cold.
 Liquid water exists, and therefore life.
 Venus and Mars lie outside the habitable zone.
 Venus experienced runaway heating.
 Mars experienced runaway cooling.